grnet/synnefo/docs/compute-api-guide.rst

 =================== ======== ==========

 * **addresses** Networks related to this server.
-All information in this field is redundant, since it can be infered from the ``attachments`` field, but it is used for compatibility with OS/Compute
+All information in this field is redundant, since it can be inferred from the ``attachments`` field, but it is used for compatibility with OS/Compute

 * **user_id** The UUID of the owner of the virtual server